hawkticehurst/create/README.md

 ## Custom Templates
 Custom templates can be defined in the [templates](./templates) directory and downloaded locally.

-A `TEMPLATEPATH` must also be correctly set within `create.sh` once downloaded locally.
+The `TEMPLATEPATH` variable must also be correctly set within `create.sh` once downloaded locally.

 ## License